Candidates with experience of 4 years or less

 2-stage Selection Process

-Applicants who are keen to be considered for possible shortlisting for an interview would be required to submit their application by 4 Sep 2025.
+Applicants who wish to be considered for possible shortlisting for an interview are required to submit their application by 8 am on 20 Jul 2026.

 Please note that all applicants are required to provide/include in their application - for the consideration of the relevant Shortlisting/Interview Panel - the following (in not more than one page each [in Arial; font size 14] with their name at the bottom left corner):